 The first RFQ (RFQ for Quality Providers) supports the expansion of pre-K seats at existing quality pre-K programs.
 Early childhood education providers designated STAR 3 or STAR 4, or are NAEYC-accredited, are eligible to apply for city funding.
-The application deadline for this RFQ is July 22, 2016.
+The application deadline for this RFQ has been extended to August 1, 2016.

 The second RFQ (RFQ for Provisional Growth) supports pre-K providers that are not STAR 3, STAR 4, or NAEYC-accreditation, but are committed to improving the quality of their pre-K program.
-The application deadline for this RFQ is July 25, 2016.
+The application deadline for this RFQ has been extended to August 8, 2016.

 CLICK HERE to read the entire City of Philadelphia press release including dates and times of scheduled information sessions.